Status of Jerusalem: Location of foreign embassies

 After Israel passed the Jerusalem Law in 1980, the UN Security Council adopted Resolution 478, which called upon UN member states to withdraw their diplomatic missions from the city.
 Thirteen countries—Bolivia, Chile, Colombia, Costa Rica, Dominican Republic, Ecuador, El Salvador, Guatemala, Haiti, the Netherlands, Panama, Uruguay and Venezuela—moved their embassies from Jerusalem primarily to Tel Aviv.
 Costa Rica and El Salvador moved theirs back to Jerusalem in 1984.
 Costa Rica moved its embassy back to Tel Aviv in 2006 followed by El Salvador a few weeks later.
-No international embassy was located in Jerusalem again until 2018, although Bolivia had its embassy in Mevasseret Zion, a suburb 10 km west of the city, until relations were severed in 2009.
+No international embassy was located in Jerusalem again until 2018, although Bolivia had its embassy in Mevasseret Zion, a suburb 10 km west of the city, until relations were severed in 2009 for a decade, then again in 2023.

 Various countries recognized Israel as a state in the 1940s and 1950s, without recognizing Israeli sovereignty over West Jerusalem.
 There is an international sui generis consular corps in Jerusalem.
 It is commonly referred to as the "Consular Corps of the Corpus Separatum".
 The states that have maintained consulates in Jerusalem say that it was part of Mandate Palestine, and in a de jure sense has not since become part of any other sovereignty.
 The Netherlands maintains an office in Jerusalem serving mainly Israeli citizens.
 Other foreign governments base consulate general offices in Jerusalem, including Greece, Spain, and the United Kingdom.
-The United States had a consulate general in Jerusalem, which was reclassified as its embassy in 2018.
-Since the President of Israel resides in Jerusalem and confirms the foreign diplomats, ambassadors need to travel to Jerusalem to submit letters of credentials upon being appointed.
+The United States had a consulate general in Jerusalem, which was merged into the Jerusalem-based embassy in 2018.
+Since the president of Israel resides in Jerusalem and confirms the foreign diplomats, ambassadors need to travel to Jerusalem to submit letters of credentials upon being appointed.